INDICATION AND USAGE

 Warnings and Precautions

-Serious hypersensitivity (anaphylactic) and skin reactions have been reported with glycopeptide antibacterial agents,
+Serious hypersensitivity (anaphylactic) and skin reactions have been reported with glycopeptide antibacterial agents, including

-of cross-sensitivity.
 If an allergic reaction occurs, treatment with DALVANCE should be discontinued.

-Rapid intravenous infusion of DALVANCE can cause reactions, including flushing of the upper body,
+Rapid intravenous infusion of DALVANCE can cause reactions, including flushing of the upper body, urticaria, pruritus, rash,

 ALT elevations with DALVANCE treatment were reported in clinical trials.